mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/mendix-sso.md

 ### 2.2 Assigning End-User Roles

-To give end-users access to your app, use the [Access Management](/developerportal/collaborate/general-settings/#managing-app-users) tab on the **Settings** page in the Mendix Portal.
+To give end-users access to your app, use the [Access Management](/developerportal/collaborate/general-settings/#managing-app-users) tab on the **Settings** page after opening your app in Apps.

 {{< figure src="/attachments/developerportal/deploy/mendix-cloud-deploy/mendix-sso/access-management-tab.png" alt="" class="no-border" >}}